kadrlica/QuickSip/README.md

 # QuickSip
-Pipeline to quickly project Survey Image Properties (e.g. seeing, sky noise, airmass) onto the sky into Healpix maps using flexible weighting schemes.
-Initially designed to produce maps of observing condition systematics for the Dark Energy Survey (DES), but will work with any multi-epoch survey and collection of images with valid WCS information.
+Quickly projects Survey Image Properties (e.g. seeing, sky noise, airmass) into Healpix sky maps with flexible weighting schemes.
+Initially designed to produce observing condition "systematics" maps for the Dark Energy Survey (DES), but will work with any multi-epoch survey and images with valid WCS.

 Tested against Mangle outputs; QuickSip will reproduce the Mangle magnitude limit maps at sub-percent accuracy but doesn't support additional masks (stars, trails, etc) in which case Mangle should be used.
 Thus, QuickSip can be seen as a simplified Mangle to project image properties into Healpix maps in a fast and more flexible manner.

 For DES members, more details and products can be found at https://cdcvs.fnal.gov/redmine/projects/des-lss/wiki/Systematics_maps.

 # Need help?
-Please use github issues or email!
-Tutorials and improvements are under way but will come faster if you trigger them!
+Please use github issues or email (Boris.leistedt@gmail.com)!
+Tutorials and improvements are under way but will come faster if you trigger them.

 # License
 Copyright 2012-2016 Boris Leistedt.